Udhna–Banaras Express: Service

-Route & Halts
+Route & halts

 The important halts of the train are:

 Traction

 The entire route is now fully electrified.
-Both trains are hauled by a Vadodara Loco Shed-based WAP-5 locomotive from Udhna Junction to Banaras, and vice versa.
+Both trains are hauled by a Vadodara Loco Shed-based WAP-7 electric locomotive from Udhna Junction to Banaras and vice versa.

 Timings

 19057 Udhna–Banaras Express leaves Udhna Junction every Friday at 22:50 PM IST and reaches Banaras at 01:40 AM IST on Sunday.

 19058 Banaras–Udhna Express leaves Banaras every Sunday at 04:50 AM IST and reaches Udhna Junction at 09:00 AM IST the next day.

 Rake sharing

-The train shares its rake with 19063/19064 Udhna–Danapur Express.
+The train shares its rake with 20933/20934 Udhna–Danapur Express.